-Students wishing to obtain the M.S. in Organizational Leadership/M.S. in Negotiation and Conflict Resolution degree will complete 47 credits across both programs.
-The 36-credit M.S. in Organizational Leadership can be completed by utilizing 9 credits of NCR courses as electives in the program.
-The 32-credit M.S. in Negotiation and Conflict Resolution will be completed by replacing 9 credits with MSL courses.
-The completion of one 3-credit practicum will accommodate the capstone for both programs.
+Students wishing to obtain the MS in Organizational Leadership/MS in Negotiation and Conflict Resolution degree will complete 47 credits across both programs.
+The 36-credit MS in Organizational Leadership can be completed by utilizing 9 credits of NCR courses as electives in the program.
+The 32-credit MS in Negotiation and Conflict Resolution will be completed by replacing 9 credits with MSL courses.
+The completion of one 3-credit practicum or leadership capstone will meet the requirement as the final course for both programs.